Retail Job Titles and Descriptions

 For example, in one store, cashier and sales associate positions might be strictly separate, while in another, the same personnel might fill both roles at the same time, or perhaps on alternate shifts.
 And yet, there are certain job categories that tend to be consistent from one business to another, at least above a certain size.

 If you have succeeded at one retail establishment, you will likely succeed with a similar title elsewhere.

 Top Retail Job Titles

 New hires often find themselves working as cashiers, stockers, or sales associates, although these can be long-term positions for some employees.
 Some people, for example, work as cashiers for years while earning regular raises and increased benefits.
 These are not jobs without skill.
 Both cashiers and sales associates function as the public face of the company and provide most of the customer service within the store.
-Stockers might not interact with customers (some work while the store is closed), but must be fast and accurate.
+Stockers might not interact with customers (some work while the store is closed), but they must be fast and accurate.
 These are entry-level positions because they don’t involve supervising anyone.

 - Automotive Parts Counter Person

-- Automotive Product Specialist
+- Automotive Parts Specialist

 - Bilingual Retail Sales Representative

 - Order Filler